 Missiles: Not usually, unless modified into a missile TEL.

 This fearsome looking Russian vehicle is built from the chassis of a T-72 and mounts a battery of thermobaric missiles.
 This setup makes it unique in being a rocket system able to withstand significant punishment.
 Most rocket systems are designed to operate safely behind the front lines.
 The thermobaric warheads mounted on each missile are uniquely devastating, as they consume vast amounts of oxygen to produce a large explosion.
 Other nations also use such warheads, although not in this configuration.
-These rocket launchers have been spotted in conflict zones where Russia is a player; some have been sold other nations.
+These rocket launchers have been spotted in conflict zones where Russia is a player.
+Some have also been sold to other nations.